xancuh/goovillle-source/README.md

 -----------------------------------------------------------------------------------------
 # FYI
 -----------------------------------------------------------------------------------------
-GooVille is now defunct and I will not update this source.
-This source is pretty unfinished and there are most bugs.
+This is the GoRev source.
+I might update this.

 ------------------------------------------------------------------------------------------